-Being a business entrepreneur, you have probably seen many emails, notifications and many other alerts that regularly warn you about the new data protection law.
+GDPR for E-commerce – Being a business entrepreneur, you have probably seen many emails, notifications, and many other alerts that regularly warn you about the new data protection law.
 If you are receiving such notifications, don’t ignore them as the act is important and necessary to implement for all.

 How different eCommerce platforms are getting ready for GDPR?

-Shopify is the biggest and the most popular e-commerce platform to give a new face to the online shopping websites.
-Whether you are selling your stuff online, through social media, in a well-established store, Shopify got you covered in all aspects.
+Shopify is the biggest and the most popular e-commerce platform to give a new face to online shopping websites.
+Whether you are selling your stuff online, through social media, or in a well-established store, Shopify got you covered in all aspects.

 Being a powerful and dominant platform, Magento offers excellent store functionalities that are working fine for all types of online stores.
-Right now, Magento is working hard to be compliant with GDPR.
+Right now, Magento is working hard to comply with GDPR.
 As a result, the platform is ready to accept challenges coming from the stored or shared data end.

-- Proactively examining & revising data privacy-related policies
+Proactively examining & revising data privacy-related policies.

-- To make the connection stronger, the community is also advising to review the extensions that are associated with their registered accounts
+To make the connection stronger, the community is also advising to review the extensions that are associated with their registered accounts.

-Benefits of implementing GDPR to your website:
+GDPR for E-commerce – Benefits of implementing GDPR on your website

-- First of all, it will directly affect your marketing strategy.
-So, if you are GDPR compliant, don’t hide it just show it off.
+First, it will directly affect your marketing strategy.
+So, if you are GDPR compliant, don’t hide it.
+Just show it off.

-You can consider it a new marketing strategy.

-- And for better results, don’t just tell, give complete details that how you keep your customers’ data safe and secure.
+You can consider it a new marketing strategy and for better results, don’t just tell, give complete details that how you keep your customers’ data safe and secure.